Smilelife1177/fund_rate_PY/README.md

 pip install -r requirements.txt
 ```

-To start working application needs to starrt "start_api.sh" file to create .env file with your api secrets🐱‍👤
+To start working with application type
 ```
-bash .\start_api.sh
+.\start.bat
 ```

 It create an .env file with som,e texts, u need to put your apis keys to that file after "="

-In folders chose your exchange

-And run code by pressing "F5"
+Run code by pressing "F5"

 ## Credits